Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_27_Precision_Medicine_in_Breast_Cancer/Group_27_Breast_Cancer (1).md

 ### **Main Treatments of Breast Cancer in the 19th Century**
 Common method of treating breast cancer in the 19th century are as follows:

-   -**Lumpectomy:** Surgical removal of tumor where only the tumor tissue is removed
+  - **Lumpectomy:** Surgical removal of tumor where only the tumor tissue is removed

-  -including the surrounding breast tissue.
+  - including the surrounding breast tissue.
 This type of surgery was also known as breast

-  -conserving surgery as it left most of the breast tissue intact.
+  - conserving surgery as it left most of the breast tissue intact.
 However, many patients

-  -required radiation therapy afterwards to prevent reemergence of cancer (Goldman).
+  - required radiation therapy afterwards to prevent reemergence of cancer (Goldman).

 [*I'm a small italic link*](https://www.mayoclinic.org/diseases-conditions/breast-cancer/multimedia/simple-mastectomy-and-modified-radical-mastectomy/img-20008467)